 Rep. Shamed Dogan, a Republican, represents part of St. Louis County (District 98) in the Missouri House of Representatives.
 His district includes parts of Ballwin, Ellisville, Fenton, and Wildwood.
-He was elected to his first two-year term in November 2014, and re-elected to additional terms in 2016 and 2018.
+He was elected to his first two-year term in November 2014 and re-elected to three additional terms.
 Dogan serves as Chairman of the House Special Committee on Criminal Justice, which was created to craft innovative policy solutions that ensure the safety of the public and address the state’s prison overcrowding problem.

-Rep. Dogan is currently a board member for the Epworth Children & Family Services.
-He is a former board member of the Epilepsy Foundation of Missouri & Kansas, the St. Louis Area Young Republicans, and the West St. Louis County Jaycees.
+Rep. Dogan is a former board member of the Epworth Children & Family Services, the Epilepsy Foundation of Missouri & Kansas, the St. Louis Area Young Republicans, and the West St. Louis County Jaycees.

 A 1996 graduate of Mary Institute and St. Louis Country Day School, Rep. Dogan received his bachelor’s degree from Yale University in 2000 in both Political Science and Philosophy.